 Ensuring the safety and security of your money is central to all of our partners.
 They all comply fully with all relevant regulations and ensure your funds are appropriately segregated from business funds in line with requirements.
 UK based companies are authorised and regulated by the FCA (Financial Conduct Authority – formerly FSA), and they are required to hold sufficient capital to protect their business and further safeguard their customers and are willing to provide a bank reference for further reassurance.
 For non-UK based companies, we make sure that they comply and are registered with the relevant Government authority in the countries they operate.

-How do you save me money compared to a bank?
+How do you save me money on my transfers compared to a bank?

 The exchange rates quoted on our site are nearly always a lot better rate than your bank and if you're quoted a better rate, they will match it but without the cumbersome bank fees – so it is still saving you money!
 Savings are usually from 0.25% up to 4% of the amount being transferred which is reflected in our ‘You save’ feature in our comparison tables.